isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.rst

 Linking Open-Access ISB-CGC BigQuery Tables to Your Google Cloud Project
 ========================================================================

-Follow the screenshots below to link the ISB-CGC BigQuery tables to your Google Cloud Project.
+Follow the images below to link the ISB-CGC BigQuery tables to your Google Cloud Project.
+Click on image to zoom in.

 When you access BigQuery from your Google Cloud Platform Console, you will see an "Add Data" box with a "Pin a Project option"